hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > For carrying tales, which were so disregarded.
 >
 > Jem.
-They Artists call themselves, their practice is
+They Artists[^126] call themselves, their practice is
 >
 > By them called "study" – nay – I do not quiz —

->
+[^126]: "Artists" — Some French dancers have assumed this title; and several of the Professors alluded to have also bestowed upon themselves the same modest appellation — they have likewise substituted "study" for "practice.

 > If they can't dance, I'll prove their vanity
 >
 > Is little short of sheer insanity.